Eydison: Barcelona (BA)

 January 2025, Barcelona (BA) announced that Eydison had joined the club for a season.
 But in March 2025, he left the club after 6 games.

 Monte Roraima

 March 2025, Monte Roraima Futebol Clube announced that Eydison had joined the club for a season.
 He left the club after 2 months.

 Patriotas

 May 2025, Patriotas Futebol Clube announced that Eydison had joined the club for a season.
 On 25 May, he scored his first goal for the club in 1-3 lose game against Galo Maringá.

 Carlos Renaux

 July 2025, Carlos Renaux announced that Eydison had joined the club for a season.
 On 28 July, he scored his first goal for the club in 2-0 winning game against Camboriú Futebol Clube.

+Monte Roraima

+December 2025, Monte Roraima Futebol Clube announced that Eydison came back the team for 2025–2026 season.